 Jim Baumer’s fourth book overall, and his third with RiverVision uses the essay to touch on a variety of topics.
 Baumer’s written about baseball, Moxie, and now, draws on his roots in small town America.
 The seven essays (the perfect number?) revisits his journey to the middle of the country, and an interesting road trip to the deep South in 2010 to meet up with his son, as he was walking across America.
 He also includes an essay about one of Maine’s beloved native writers, John Gould.
 Baumer told us at RiverVision that he thinks this is his best writing to date.
 We would agree.

-RV Press continues carrying copies of Maine author Jim Baumer’s popular 2nd book about Moxie, the iconic New England soft drink.
-Once again, Baumer shows us why this soft drink has garnered such a loyal and vocal following.
+Baumer’s popular 2nd book about Moxie, the iconic New England soft drink, is still available.
+Again, Baumer shows us why this soft drink has garnered such a loyal and vocal following.
 Through history, photos, festivals, and more, “Moxie: Maine in a Bottle” will make you feel like you have Moxie, too!
 Representing old-fashioned values and a sense of community, Moxie is one big gulp of Americana delivered Maine style.

 The quintessential book about a kind of baseball that has long since disappeared from Maine’s small towns.
 Back in the day, local baseball captured the hearts and minds of the locals, occupying a centrality that’s hard believe in these days of virtual reality.